logo Arizona Trailblazers

 Karen, Eileen, Mike, Garth, Anita, Michael, Cyd, Shannon, Wendy, Gary, Chip, Ajay

-The sun shines intermittently then ducks again behind the clouds.
-With Arizona’s winter rains the vegetation is green and there isn’t a speck of dust in the air.
+The sun shines off and on then ducks behind the clouds.
+With Arizona’s winter rains the vegetation is green and there isn’t a speck of dust.
 We cross a pleasant stream and turn right at a three-way junction.

 ocotillo